sys-one-gh/maplemart_analytics/Documentation/ERDiagram.md

 Source of truth is `Database/Tables/*.sql` - this diagram is generated from the actual deployed schema, not designed independently of it.
-Rendered with Mermaid (renders natively on GitHub and most Markdown viewers).
-Export a PNG via any Mermaid renderer if a static image file is required for submission.
+Rendered with Mermaid (renders natively on GitHub and most Markdow.

 ```mermaid
 erDiagram